Skip to content

 Go to Settings > Accessibility > Accessibility Shortcut and check whether AssistiveTouch, VoiceOver, Zoom, or Invert Colors are toggled on.
 Turn off any shortcut you don’t intentionally use.

-According to Apple’s Accessibility documentation, AssistiveTouch is designed to replace physical button functions, which is exactly why it intercepts the Side button press that normally triggers the shutdown slider.
+According to Apple’s Accessibility documentation, AssistiveTouch is designed to replace 8 physical button gestures, including the Side button press that normally triggers the shutdown slider.
 Disabling it restores standard button behavior.

 Once you’ve turned off the conflicting shortcut, try the Side button again.